mmcdermott/MEDS_transforms/README.md

 running multiple copies of the same script on independent workers to process the data in parallel.
 "Reduction" steps again need to happen in a single-threaded manner, but these steps are generally very fast and should not be a bottleneck.

+## TODOs:

+1. We need to have a vehicle to cleanly separate dataset-specific variables from the general configuration files.
+Similar to task configuration files, but for models.
+2. Figure out how to ensure that each pre-processing step reads from the right prior files.
+Likely need some kind of a "prior stage name" config variable.